 Look for Clues

-In today's technological world, many people air their grievances on social media.
+Many people air their grievances on social media.
 If your family members and history won't or can't tell you why someone treats you badly, look at their social media accounts.
 Scroll back through past posts to see if your name or generic phrases like "a certain family member" show up.
 If you've been blocked from their account, you could ask someone who isn't to let you view it.
 Be sure to only view the pages and not comment or take other actions that could further the divide.

 Extend the Olive Branch

 Whether you know the cause of your family dysfunction or not, working on self-improvement and extending offers for peace are helpful.
 You can't control how others feel about you or whether they're willing to forgive past transgressions and start over.
 Focus on what you can control like being a better communicator or overall person if it's necessary.
 If your family is not receptive, look for other ways to feel a sense of belonging like joining groups or spending holidays with close friends.
+If you feel like being around certain family members is emotionally unhealthy for you, it's important to put yourself first and prioritize your wellbeing and safety.

 Common Dysfunctional Family Patterns